ovhemert/card/README.md

 $npm run dev
 ```

-Thank you to @bitandbang and @ovhemerg
+Thank you to @bitandbang and @ovhemert